Connect with us

 Immigration

-Long Beach area reacts to Supreme Court upholding ICE operations in Southern California
+Long Beach reacts to Supreme Court upholding ICE operations in Southern California

-LONG BEACH, Calif — The Supreme Court of the United States, a conservative majority bench, earlier this fall voted six to three in a ruling to allow federal immigration officers to continue what they call “roving patrol” operations in Los Angeles and cities within.
+LONG BEACH, Calif (BTVN)– The Supreme Court of the United States, a conservative-majority bench, earlier this fall voted six to three in a ruling to allow federal immigration officers to continue what they call “roving patrol” operations in Los Angeles and cities within.
+The decision, which reaffirms broad federal authority in immigration enforcement, has sparked a wave of concern throughout Southern California, where diverse immigrant communities fear increased surveillance and interaction with law enforcement.

-Long Beach State professor and immigration activist Teresa Puente about her thoughts on the ruling.
-She described it as a clear example of racial profiling.
+Long Beach State professor and immigration activist Teresa Puente shared her thoughts on the ruling, noting that it demonstrates what she sees as a troubling example of racial profiling in practice.
+Puente, who has studied immigration enforcement patterns across California, said the ruling legitimizes long-standing fears within immigrant communities.

 “I think it’s a blessing that the Supreme Court allowed it to continue.
 I don’t believe a state should try to overthrow the federal government or create its own laws.
-The Supreme Court’s role is to protect and uphold the Constitution of the United States.”
-Said Ryan
+The Supreme Court’s role is to protect and uphold the Constitution of the United States,” Ryan said.
+He added that, in his view, federal immigration enforcement is necessary to maintain order and prevent what he described as uneven application of immigration laws from state to state.

 Click to comment